Cosimo de' Medici: Libraries

 In 1444, Cosimo de' Medici founded the first public library in Florence, at San Marco, which was of central importance to the humanist movement in Florence during the Renaissance.
 It was designed by Michelozzo, a student of Lorenzo Ghiberti who later collaborated with Donatello and was also a good friend and patron to Cosimo.
 Cosimo contributed the funds necessary to repair the library and provide it with a book collection, which people were allowed to use at no charge.
 "That Cosimo de'Medici was able to finance the construction of such a site placed him in a privileged position of leadership in the city.
 He hand-selected those individuals who were given access to this laboratory of learning, and, through this social dynamic, he actively shaped the politics of the Republic."

-He also commissioned Michelozzo to design a library for his grandson, Lorenzo de' Medici.
+Cosimo also commissioned Michelozzo to design a library for his grandson, Lorenzo de' Medici.
 His first library, however, was designed by Michelozzo while the two were in Venice, where Cosimo had been temporarily exiled.
 In 1433, in gratitude for the hospitality of that city, he left it as a gift, his only such work outside Florence.
 His libraries were noted for their Renaissance style of architecture and distinguished artwork.

 Cosimo had grown up with only three books, but by the time he was thirty, his collection had grown to 70 volumes.
 After being introduced to humanism by a group of literati who had asked for his help in preserving books, he grew to love the movement and gladly sponsored the effort to renew Greek and Roman civilization through literature, for which book collecting was a central activity.
 "Heartened by the romantic wanderlust of a true bibliophile, the austere banker even embarked on several journeys in the hunt for books, while guaranteeing just about any undertaking that involved books.
 He financed trips to nearly every European town as well as to Syria, Egypt, and Greece organized by Poggio Bracciolini, his chief book scout."
 He engaged 45 copyists under the bookseller Vespasiano da Bisticci to transcribe manuscripts and paid off the debts of Niccolò de' Niccoli after his death in exchange for control over his collection of some 800 manuscripts valued at around 6,000 florins.
 These manuscripts that Cosimo acquired from Niccoli would later be the cornerstone of the Laurentian Library, a library in Florence founded by Cosimo's grandson, Lorenzo de' Medici.